 You can ask and ask and ask when the discharge date is, but you may not be satisfied with the answer.
 A better question is “What are the goals?”
 This is a question the hospital team might actually be able to answer.
 They don’t know what the tests will say or how long it will take to “fix”.
 But they do know the goals.

-Goals may include diagnostic tests or therapy goals that need to be accomplished before the patient is discharged.
-If you know the treatment goals, you will know what needs to happen before going home (or rehab, or whatever’s next), and you can keep track of the progress that way.
-If this doesn’t help, you ask questions.
-You ask for help.
-You ask for referrals.
-You ask for training or education if you feel you need it.
-You keep trying until you know what the goals are, and you’re out of (medical) questions.
+Goals may include diagnostic tests to complete or therapy goals to be accomplished before the patient is discharged.
+If you know the treatment goals, you know what needs to happen before going home (or rehab, or whatever’s next), and you can keep track of the progress that way.
+If this doesn’t help, ask questions.
+Ask for help.
+Ask for referrals.
+Ask for training or education if you feel you need it.
+Keep trying until you know what the goals are, and you’re out of (medical) questions.
 (See here for a discharge planning checklist.)

 Effective Health Advocates Are Organized

 You’ll need to be organized to be effective as an advocate.
-I found I got more respect and attention when I could easily answer questions about my parents’ health history, current medications, and any medical conditions for which they were under treatment.
-It was like having a fast track to a more meaningful conversation with doctors and nurses.
+I got more respect and attention when I could easily answer questions about my parents’ health history, current medications, and any medical conditions for which they were under treatment.
+Being organized was like having a fast track to a more meaningful conversation with doctors and nurses.